 Then, I heard a spit.
 Followed by a plop of water.
 Then more brushing.
 Farts still interspersed between.
 I recoiled in horror as the impossible truth hit me.

 Somehow, I didn’t vomit with enough force to launch myself through the ceiling.
 I just got out of there and went back to the office.
 I would’ve rather been berated like the least favorite pledge in an SEC fraternity than listen to this guy move his junk to the side so he could spit toothpaste between his thighs and into the toilet.
 On top of whatever else was in there.
-(I genuinely hate that visual more than the Taliban.)
+(I genuinely hate that visual more than I hate child starvation.)
 It’s the foulest thing I’ve ever witnessed in any bathroom, and I’ve been to Wrigley Field.

 Office restrooms are graveyards for decency.
 These are the worst office bathroom etiquette rules to violate.